 How many solar panels are needed for a 3 kW system?

 A 3 kW system uses 6 panels of 540-550W each (the standard ALMM-approved residential panel size in 2026).
 Rooftop space required is approximately 200-220 sq ft, oriented south for maximum generation.
-Older 330-400W panels would require 8-10 panels and slightly more roof space — most installers now use 540-550W mono PERC panels exclusively due to better efficiency and lower per-watt cost.
+Older 330-400W panels would require 8-10 panels and slightly more roof space.
+Most installers now use 540-550W mono PERC panels exclusively due to better efficiency and lower per-watt cost.

 What is the PM Surya Ghar subsidy for a 3 kW solar system?

 The PM Surya Ghar Muft Bijli Yojana subsidy for a 3 kW residential rooftop solar system is ₹78,000.
 The subsidy is calculated as ₹30,000 per kW for the first 2 kW (₹60,000) plus ₹18,000 for the third kW, totalling ₹78,000.
-This is the maximum subsidy cap — systems larger than 3 kW receive the same ₹78,000.
+This is the maximum subsidy cap.
+Systems larger than 3 kW receive the same ₹78,000.
 The subsidy is credited directly to your bank account 30-45 days after DISCOM inspection and commissioning.

 What is the EMI for a 3 kW solar system with a bank loan?

-With SBI's PM Surya Ghar solar loan at 7.15% per annum over a 10-year tenure, the EMI for a 3 kW system financed at 90% loan-to-value (₹1.50 lakh loan on a ₹1.65 lakh system) is approximately ₹1,750 per month before subsidy.
-After the ₹78,000 subsidy is credited month 2 and used to part-pay the principal, the remaining EMI drops to approximately ₹840 per month.
-That's typically ₹1,500-₹2,000 less than the monthly electricity bill the system replaces, making it cash-flow positive from quarter one.
+With SBI's PM Surya Ghar solar loan at 7.15% per annum over a 10-year tenure, the EMI for a 3 kW system financed at 90% loan-to-value (₹1.72 lakh loan on a ₹1.91 lakh system) is approximately ₹2,010 per month before subsidy.
+After the ₹78,000 subsidy is credited month 2 and used to part-pay the principal, the remaining EMI drops to approximately ₹1,100 per month.
+That's typically ₹900-₹1,400 less than the monthly electricity bill the system replaces, making it cash-flow positive from quarter one.

 What is the payback period for a 3 kW solar system in India?

-A 3 kW solar system in India typically pays back in 4-6 years under the PM Surya Ghar scheme.
-The math: net cost after subsidy is ~₹87,000; monthly savings on electricity bills are ~₹2,000-₹2,500 (₹24,000-₹30,000 annually).
-Annual payback rate of 27-34% means break-even in 3-4 years on the net cost, or 4-6 years on the gross cost if you didn't claim subsidy.
+A 3 kW solar system in India typically pays back in 4-5 years under the PM Surya Ghar scheme.
+The math: net cost after subsidy is ~₹1.13 lakh; monthly savings on electricity bills are ~₹2,000-₹2,500 (₹24,000-₹30,000 annually).
+That works out to break-even in about 4-5 years on the net cost, or 6-8 years on the gross cost if you didn't claim subsidy.
 After payback, you save ₹6-8 lakh over the remaining 20 years of the 25-year panel warranty period.

 Ready to install your 3 kW system?